| CS 202 Fall 2013 > In-Class Challenge for Tuesday, October 8, 2013 |

 It should construct the event name from the string

-and the time from the three int
+and the time from the three ints (hours, minutes, seconds).

 If the parameters of the constructor are left out,